Benchmarking Foundation Models with Language-Model-as-an-Examiner: Methodology

 To justify the reliability of the LM examiner as an evaluator on these questions, we employ it to produce a groundtruth answer with the prompt, ``Answer the questions accurately and completely, without providing additional details.''
-Upon evaluation by human experts, the answers offered by the LM exhibit a $100\%$ accuracy rate, thereby demonstrating mastery over the questions it generates.
+Upon evaluation by human experts on a random selection of 100 questions, the answers offered by the LM exhibit a $100\%$ accuracy rate, thereby demonstrating mastery over the questions it generates.

 \xhdr{Multi-round Follow-up Question Generation towards Knowledge Depth} To further probe the model's comprehension of a topic in depth, we develop an evaluation procedure involving multiple rounds of follow-up inquiries, drawing inspiration from the interview process.
 We utilize the LM examiner to construct a series of follow-up inquiries (prompt is shown in the Appendix~\ref{app:prompt}).
 These follow-up questions are specifically tailored to delve deeper into the concepts presented within the model-generated answers from the previous round.
 As the follow-up questions are dependent on the model's generated answers, we only ask follow-up questions for the correctly answered queries (determined by the LM examiner) and calculate the proportion of correct responses in the subsequent round.
 We limit the total number of rounds to $k$ in order to minimize topic deviation that might occur during longer sessions.
 Note that we only provide the interviewee model with the follow-up question as input, rather than engaging the ``exam history''~\footnote{It is important to note that our approach is essentially different with conversational QA~\cite{choi2018quac,reddy2019coqa,campos2020doqa}, which places greater emphasis on evaluating the model's comprehension of the conversational context.}, since most models are not capable of multi-round conversations.
 We show an example of a follow-up question to Flan-T5~\cite{flant-5}: